Managing Workflows

 Note

-It is recommended to not use only people sets as reviewers.
+It is recommended that you not use only people sets as reviewers.
 People set reviewers are per object and in some cases may not be defined or have too few members to reach the threshold alone.
 If only people sets are selected as reviewers and the threshold is not met, a warning message will display.

 Publishing Workflows